 - Let it cool, then cut it into bite-sized pieces.

-- FOr a full seared tuna recipe, visit Seared Yellowfin Tuna
+- For a full seared tuna recipe, visit Seared Yellowfin Tuna

 SK says